jonkpirateboy/shazall/README.md

 And with the bonus feature of scrobbling everything, you don't have to fear that people don't know what exquisite in music you have when you're not streaming, it can be scrobbled anyway! ;)

+Expect the whole installation to take about 30 minutes.

 ## Stuff needed:
 * Raspberry Pi 3 or greater.
+* Power cable.
+* SD card.
 * USB microphone.
 I used [MI-305](https://www.amazon.eg/-/en/MI-305-Mini-USB-Microphone-Black/dp/B0994PFKDD).
 I think most of these kinds of microphones work.
 * LCD Screen.
 I used [XPT2046](https://www.amazon.com/Resistive-compatible-Raspberry-Pi-Raspbian/dp/B00OZQS5NY) on RPi3 and [MHS-3.5inch RPi Display](https://www.lcdwiki.com/MHS-3.5inch_RPi_Display) on RPi4.
 I think most of these kinds of screens work.

 ## Install

+Start by connecting the USB microphone and the LCD Screen to your Pi.

 ### OS

 [Install Raspberry Pi OS Lite](https://www.raspberrypi.com/documentation/computers/getting-started.html).

-When starting up your Raspberry Pi, the screen will not display anything, that will be fixed
+When starting up your Raspberry Pi, the screen will not display anything, that will be fixed in the [LCD screen](#lcd-screen) step.

 SSH into your Raspberry Pi and run the following command: `sudo raspi-config`